 Sustainability: The Company is committed to helping customers meet their targets by developing new products while reducing the environmental impact of its manufacturing processes.
-In June 2022 the Company committed to set science-based targets for emissions through the Science-Based Targets Initiative (SBTi) to be finalized and released by June 2024.
+The Company has committed to set science-based targets for emissions through the Science-Based Targets Initiative ("SBTi") to be finalized and released by June 2024.
 This commitment will further the Company's progress towards reducing the overall environmental footprint of its business in addition to working towards achievement of the waste reduction goals set for 2025 and 2030.